jzerbe/jzerbe.github.com/_posts/2026-01-06-building-in-colorado-mountains.md

 before putting it back into the ground through my septic system.

 Just to drill the well to ~500ft was 52,050 USD.
 They make you sign a contract saying they may never hit water.
-A flat lot would probably take 25-50% off the drilling price.
+A flat lot, closer to surface water, would probably take 25-50% off the drilling price.

 Total bill to get potable water on the property: 120,078 USD.
 I still think this was way better than having water delivered like some of the neighbors.